Fex (band): Formation and original tenure (1980–1988)

 Not long after the Newcomer Show performance, Lemcke decided to depart, as the band's growing professional commitments clashed with his university studies.
-He was replaced by another former Modulators member, Norbert Ziermann.
-With this lineup, Fex entered the newly built Hawkeye Studios in Ganderkesee to record a six-track demo tape in November 1984.
+He was replaced by returning member Norbert Ziermann.
+With this lineup, Fex entered the newly built Hawkeye Studios in Ganderkesee to record the A-side of a six-track tape in November 1984.
 A newspaper report on this undertaking also mentioned their plans to release a vinyl record sometime in spring and tour Northern and Central Germany in March 1985.
-While a vinyl release did not materialize, the band toured various venues across Germany from March to May.
+While a vinyl release did not materialize, the band obtained a contract with an agency; the latter obtained them a tour in various venues across Germany from March to May.
 The tour culminated in an appearance as the opening act of the Bruchhausen-Festival in Bruchhausen-Vilsen on May 26.
-Not long after the tour, Hädrich decided to relocate to Munich and left the band.
+Not long after the ending of it, Hädrich decided to relocate to Munich and left the band.
 Fex continued with a varying constellation of band members, most notably Dirk Reichardt as Hädrich's replacement and the return of Ilona Rückwardt as vocalist, but eventually disbanded in 1988.

+In 1994, the Rückwardts formed a new band named Raindogs, which Volker Schenk joined as well.